blawson69/DoorMaster/README.md

 ## Keyed Doors

 Doors can have "keys" to unlock them.
 These are passphrases - passwords or sentences - that you provide.
 To create such a door, use "Keyed" as the door [State](#door-states) during [door creation](#door-creation) and enter the passphrase you wish to use in the first Bar 3 box.
 Upon creation, the door will be Locked and you will have the following additional functionality in the [Status window](#door-status):
-- The ability to manually enable the use of a "Use Key" token action button.
+- The ability to manually enable the use of a "Key" token action button.
 This button lets players enter a passphrase in an attempt to unlock the door.
 Until enabled, the door will only have the usual [token action buttons](#doormaster-characters) available.
+If a [Lock token](#lock-tokens) is being used, the "Key" button will appear there instead.
 - The passphrase will be displayed, which you can change at any time.
-- You can choose to remove the "Use Key" token action whenever the door is unlocked with the proper passphrase.
+- You can choose to remove the "Key" token action whenever the door is unlocked with the proper passphrase.
 By default this "Key Reset" function is OFF, allowing players to *lock* the door with the passphrase as well.

 Passphrases should be alphanumeric and may contain punctuation and spaces, but you should avoid characters used in URLs (colons, forward slashes, etc.).
 They do not have to be unique, but remember that entering a non-unique passphrase on one door will not unlock other doors with the same passphrase.